hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 that a string parameter has a special interpretation.

 Currently, the only special `stringType` allowed is a URI, and it can be used to indicate that a string parameter contains a time series of links to resources (pointed to by the URIs).
-It is up to clients what to do with these URIs.
-Because HAPI is focused mostly on numeric content, many clients may ignore any string-valued parameters, URIs or otherwise.
-But if the URIs point to easily interpretable data, such as images, the client could use the URIs to retrieve the images and show them.

-Note that serving image URIs is really the only use case intended for URI-flavored string parameters.
-It would be possible to list other types of data files as URIs, but then the HAPI server functions as a file listing service, not a data service.
-A listing serivce may be useful, but that is not the primary benefit or purpose of HAPI.
-Therefore data providers are discouraged from merely listing files as URIs.
+The main use of HAPI is serving numeric data, and so the ability to also serve URIs that point to data opens up two significantly different use cases for HAPI Servers.
+One is the serving of image URIs, and in this case the images should be in a widely recognized format that could be easily interpreted by many clients, such as JPG, PNG, etc. A recommended practice in serving images would be to also include other columns the provide values for image metadata keywords.
+(This woudl allow filtering of images on the client side based on those metadata values.)
+The second use case for serving URIs through HAPI is the listing of files for a dataset.
+A file listing service is useful in many contexts, but shoudl not be considered a replacement for the primary goal of using HAPI for serving numeric content.

 The `stringType` attribute can either have a simple value that is just the string `uri`, or it can be an object that is a dictionary with `uri` as